-The Zhou lab studies how specific cell types are created during development and uses this knowledge to regenerate or rejuvenate vital cells by in vivo reprogramming in adult organs.
-These adult cells demonstrate remarkable stability, maintaining their unique identity despite constantly changing physiological conditions.
+The Zhou lab studies how specific cell types are created during development and uses this knowledge to regenerate vital cells by reprogramming in adult organs.
+The adult cells demonstrate remarkable stability, maintaining their unique identity despite constantly changing physiological conditions.
 If this stability is undermined, diseases of metaplasia and cancer can arise.
 On the other hand, controlled manipulation of cell identity (converting a cell from one specialized type into another) is a key step towards tissue regeneration.
 Our laboratory investigates the molecular machinery that safeguards normal cell identity and seeks to control this process to regenerate tissues that are lost due to disease or injury.

 Raphael Lis’s Laboratory

 Development and maintenance of the haematopoietic system relies on a scant number of self-renewing haematopoietic stem cells (HSCs) residing in the adult bone marrow and representing the top of a complex cellular hierarchy.
 Transplantation of HSCs, harvested from either bone marrow, mobilized peripheral blood or umbilical cord blood (UCB), has become the standard of care for numerous hereditary and malignant blood diseases.
 However, the limited availability of optimally human leukocyte antigen (HLA)- matched donor HSCs remains a challenge, especially for individuals of non-Caucasian background or mixed ethnicity.
 While the immunologic naïveté of UCB enables transplantation despite antigen mismatch, the relatively low HSC dose slows engraftment and raises the threat of graft failure.